localstack/docs/content/en/user-guide/integrations/devcontainers/index.md

 }
 ```

-Run the below command to build your `devcontainer.json` file from the template.
+Use the command below to generate your `devcontainer.json` from the template.
-If necessary add extra features with the `--features` option.
+Include additional features with the `--features` option if needed.

 {{< command >}}
 devcontainer templates apply \